-The adult moth is is patchy, and varies from pale brown to dark grey, with wavy transverse dark brown lines extending across both wings.
-The termen of each fore and hind wing has a wavy edge, with a black bordering line.
+The adult moth is is patchy, and varies from pale brown to dark grey, with wavy transverse dark lines extending across both wings.
+The margins of each fore and hind wing have wavy edges with a black bordering line.
 There is a pale patch near the middle of the margin of each forewing.

 The undersurface of the wings is fawn, with a broken dark brown terminal border, and a dark brown spot near the middle of each wing.
 The moth has a wingspan of about 4 cms.